DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck: Experiments

-\textbf{Natural Video Setting.} To investigate the issue of overfitting, we introduce high-dimensional visual distractors by using natural videos from the Kinetics dataset~\citep{kay2017kinetics} as new backgrounds~\citep{zhang2018natural} (\Figref{fig:pixel_observations}: middle column).
-We use the class of "arranging flowers" videos to replace the background in training.
-During testing, we use the test set from the Kinetics dataset to replace the background, which contains videos from various classes.
+\textbf{Natural Video Setting.} To investigate the effectiveness and robustness of RL agents in DMC environments, we introduce high-dimensional visual distractors by using natural videos from the Kinetics dataset~\citep{kay2017kinetics} as backgrounds~\citep{zhang2018natural} (\Figref{fig:pixel_observations}: middle column).
+We use the class of ``arranging flowers'' videos to replace the background in training.
+During testing, we use the test set from the Kinetics dataset to replace the background, which contains videos from various different classes.
+Note that a single run of the DMC task may have \textit{multiple videos playing sequentially} in the background.
 See Appendix~\ref{sec:additional_visualization} for snapshots under the natural video setting.

-In~\Figref{fig:pixel_observations}, spatial attention maps~\citep{zagoruyko2017paying} of the trained \methodname encoder demonstrate that \methodname trains agents to focus on the robot body while ignoring irrelevant scene details in the background. \Figref{fig:natural-setting} shows that \methodname performs substantially better than RAD, SLAC and CURL which do not discard task-irrelevant information explicitly.
-Compared to DBC, a recent state-of-art method for learning representations that are invariant to task-irrelevant information, \methodname outperforms it consistently.
+In~\Figref{fig:pixel_observations}, spatial attention maps~\citep{zagoruyko2017paying} of the trained \methodname encoder show that \methodname trains agents that focus on the robot's body and ignore irrelevant scene details in the background. \Figref{fig:natural-setting} shows that \methodname performs better than reconstruction-based methods, SLAC and DreamerV2, which do not discard any task-irrelevant information for reconstruction purposes.
+For RAD and CURL, which do not rely on a reconstruction loss, since they also do not discard task-irrelevant information explicitly when learning the latent representations, their performance is inferior to \methodname's.
+Compared to PI-SAC and DBC which are recent state-of-art methods aimed at learning representations invariant to task-irrelevant information, \methodname outperforms them consistently.
+Overall, \methodname achieves on average $25\%$ and at the maximum $51\%$ higher returns at 88e4 steps compared to the second best performing method.

-\textbf{Visualizing Learned Representations.} We visualize the representations learned by DRIBO and CURL with t-SNE~\citep{van2008visualizing}. \Figref{fig:t-SNE} shows that even when the background looks drastically different, \methodname learns to disregard irrelevant information and maps observations with similar robot configurations to the neighborhoods of one another.
+\textbf{Visualization of Representations.} We visualize the representations learned by \methodname and CURL with t-SNE~\citep{van2008visualizing}. \methodname differs from CURL from mainly two aspects and these two differences are the main contributions of \methodname.
+The first is that the learning objectives are different (InfoMax vs. \methodname loss).
+Second, \methodname is trained with sequential data whereas CURL is trained from single-step observations. \Figref{fig:t-SNE} shows that even when the background looks drastically different, \methodname learns to disregard irrelevant information and maps observations with similar robot configurations to the neighborhoods of one another.
 The color code represents value of the reward for each representation.
 The rewards can be viewed as task-relevant signals provided by the environments. \methodname learns representations that are close in the latent space with similar reward values.